Click on the department link to go directly to its listing

 Ken Kozar teaches Physical Science.
 A 1986 graduate of Lakewood High School, he holds a BS in Biology and a M.Ed in Educational Technology from Cleveland State University.
 He joined Lakewood City Schools in 1998.
 Prior to joining Lakewood Ken taught in the Brunswick school district.

-Ann Pesta teaches Biology.
+Ann Pesta teaches Biology and Intro to Life Science.
 She holds a BS in Zoology and Pre-Medicine from Kent State University and a MEd in Technology from Baldwin Wallace University.
 She earned her teaching certificate and Gifted Endorsement from Cleveland State.
 Mrs. Pesta joined the District in 1995, teaching 7th & 8th grade science at Emerson Middle School.
 She moved to Harding in 2007 when Emerson transitioned to an elementary school.She won PTA Educator of the year for the middle schools in 1997, Wow!
 Science Award from the Great Lakes Science Center in 2003.
 She also won a grant to do a year sabbatical at NASA with a contractor called The National Institute for Micrgravity Research.
 She was born and raised in Lakewood and graduated from LHS.
 RETURN TO TOP

 Chris Phillips teaches Physical Science.
 He has a BS in Education from Bowling Green State University and a ME in School Counseling from Westminster College.
 Mr. Phillips won the Ohio Academy of Science’s Governor’s Award for Excellence in Youth Science Opportunities for the 1995-1996 school year.
 Before coming to Lakewood in 2006 he taught middle school and high school science in Brookfield, Ohio, schools.
 RETURN TO TOP